Recovering Your Lost Data

 This solution assumes that there is no fatal issue with the device itself.
 For example, if your USB's controller chip has somehow been damaged removed, then Recuva is unlikely to help.

 Once you've downloaded Recuva, it's just a matter of clicking through the dialogue according to what you need.
-In this instance, I am searching for a photo I seem to have accidentally removed from PC some time ago.
+In this instance, I am searching for a photo I seem to have accidentally removed from my PC some time ago.
 (If you are searching for a different file type or aren't sure what file type you're looking for, click the corresponding selection)

 Since I'm not sure where the photo was prior to my losing it, I've let the option "I'm not sure" selected.
 Narrowing the location will simply save time on your scan, don't worry if you're not sure where your file was located.

 Once you've set the parameters of the scan, pressing Start will allow Recuva to run its process on your drive or folder.
-If your search doesn't yield the result you are looking for, it's recommended you allow for "deep scan" or widen the scope of the search.
+If your search doesn't yield the result you are looking for, it's recommended you allow for a "deep scan" or widen the scope of the search.
 Keep in mind the "deeper" and further reaching the scan performed by Recuva, the longer it will take.

 Once your scan is complete, Recuva will show you all results found.
 While there will probably be no previews available, you will likely recognize your lost file on the list through file names or keywords.
 Recuva will also give you information as to where the file came from before it was erased.